wanforge/quotes/README.md

 - ☀️ It's easier to resist at the beginning than at the end.
 - 🌝 I'm a great believer in luck and I find the harder I work, the more I have of it.
 - 🌝 It is impossible to love and to be wise.
+- 🌝 It may happen sometimes that a long debate becomes the cause of a longer friendship.
+Commonly, those who dispute with one another at last agree.
 - 🌞 If you want a thing done well, do it yourself.
 - 🌻 In all things of nature there is something of the marvelous.
 - 🌼 If you're trying to create a company, it's like baking a cake.
 You have to have all the ingredients in the right proportion.